What is Pre-menstrual Syndrome (PMS)?

 Although prescription medications can sometimes bring immediate relief, they unfortunately do not address the underlying cause of PMS, and they can cause unwanted side effects that may make PMS symptoms.

-Acupuncture – A natural approach
+Chinese medicine acupuncture – A natural approach

 How to perform acupuncture for PMS?